 Booze might be banned but there is no limit on gastronomic indulgence, a pleasure taken seriously in these parts.
 The sultanate is food mad and the opening of a restaurant is typically a major social event.

 Between the Sultan’s glittering palace, the opulent Empire Hotel, gaudy mosques and the largest water village in the world, this nation compensates for its small size with some huge construction projects.

 The sultanate has done an admirable job of preserving its tracts of primary jungle.
 An excellent, tightly controlled national park gives green breathing space to Borneo’s many beasties.

-- Your Singapore (www.yoursingapore.com) Official tourism board site.
+- Visit Singapore (www.visitsingapore.com/en) Official tourism board site.

-- Lonely Planet (www.lonelyplanet.com) Information, bookings, forums and more.
+- Lonely Planet (www.lonelyplanet.com) Destination information, hotel bookings, traveller forum and more.

-- Malaysia Asia (http://blog.malaysia-asia.my) Award-winning blog packed with local insider info.
+- Malaysia Asia (http://blog.malaysia-asia.my) Award-winning travel blog packed with local insider info.

 When to Go

 - School holidays followed by Chinese New Year inflate prices and mean advance booking of transport and hotel rooms is important.